Tatiana de Rosnay

 Diana: You write in The Other Story about Nicolas, the main character, “needing to turn away from his own story to spin another tale.”
 Does that idea resonate with your own work?

 Tatiana de Rosnay: Yes, I’m not the kind of writer who talks about myself directly, but I like to start with something personal and then make it into someone else’s story which is exactly the case in this book.

 Diana: Can you tell us a bit about your writing style?
 What are some rules you follow for your writing?
 Do you write an outline?
 Did you know the end of your novel before you got there?
 And what are you working on now?

 Diana: Finally, www.thebestchapter.com explores how to write your best chapter and also how to live your best chapter each day in the story of your life.
-You have a family and, I would guess you cook mouth-watering Persian dishes (or at least, you get to eat them!)
+You have a family and I’d like to think you cook (or eat!) mouth-watering French food.
 What are some of the things you do to take care of yourself each day?